JohnM89/Portfolio-Redux/README.md

 # 🚀 React Portfolio Prototype 🚀

 Welcome to my React Portfolio Prototype!
 This is a work-in-progress 🛠️ and a stepping stone towards a more sleek and professional portfolio and a window into my journey as a web developer.
-Thanks for lookin! 🌟
+Thanks for looking! 🌟

 ## Deployed Application 🌐